wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 ==========

-Hypothesis is a library that, when provided with a description of the parameters of your API will explore many situation that will stress your system allowing you to explore your API more thoroughly.
+Hypothesis is a library that, when provided with a description of the parameters of your API will explore many situations that will stress your system allowing you to explore your API more thoroughly.
 When you have errors, hypothesis will then work to simplify the failing example to show you the simplest failing case and then keep this failing case in it's database to use until the problem is resolved.

 Hypothesis uses, what it calls strategies to inject parameters into your test cases.
-These strategies produce random values from across the variable space including 'nasty' values such as min, max, nan and inf.
-In general this is done using a single decorator `given`, for example:
+These strategies produce 200 different random examples values from across the variable space (including 'nasty' values such as min, max, nan and inf) and your test is ran for each example.
+In general this is done using a single decorator, `given`, on your test case which passes the parameters into the test via the argument list.
+In the following example two float values are passed to `test_float_addition_is_commutative.

 ```python
 from hypothesis import given